abbbi/qmpbackup/README.md

 # Limitations

+## Backing up libvirt virtual machines

-1) Using the QMP protocol it cannot be used together with libvirt as libvirt exclusively uses the virtual machines monitor socket.
+Using the QMP protocol it cannot be used together with libvirt as libvirt exclusively uses the virtual machines monitor socket.
 See [virtnbdbackup](https://github.com/abbbi/virtnbdbackup).

+## Backup target considerations

-2) QEMUs ```drive-backup``` function does currently not support dumping data as a stream, it also cannot work with fifo pipes as the blockdriver expects functions like ftruncate and fseek to work on the target file, so the backup target must be a directory.
+QEMUs ```drive-backup``` function does currently not support dumping data as a stream, it also cannot work with fifo pipes as the blockdriver expects functions like ftruncate and fseek to work on the target file, so the backup target must be a directory.

+## TPM/SWTPM devices

+Currently the utility will not handled backup of related (SW)TPM devices attached to the virtual machine.